 Note.
 Splicing auditory stimuli.
 The double underline and wavy underline respectively represent the F0 contour of each sentence.
 In this case, the resynthesized sentence’s F0 isn’t manipulated, maintaining the original pattern from the recorded sentence of each part.

 To create the spliced English-Spanish CS F0 controlled condition, we repeat the same process as shown in Figure 5, and we add another step of F0 manipulation.
 More specifically, we will alter the F0 contour using the pitch contour cloning function in Praat and changing the F0 of the whole matrix sentence to the one of English-Spanish CS, naturally produced (Figure 6).
-In this way we obtain one English-Spanish CS F0 controlled sentence which in the matrix language maintain the segmental properties from a unilingual context and the switched item from a CS context, while maintaining the suprasegmental property entirely from the naturally produced CS sentence.
+In this way we obtain one English-Spanish CS F0 controlled sentence which in the matrix language maintained the segmental properties from a unilingual context and the switched item from a CS context, while maintaining the suprasegmental property entirely from the naturally produced CS sentence.

 Figure 6